 Mount Nittany Health has been a partner since 2007, and is a beneficiary along with Penn State Hershey Cancer Institute, PA Breast Cancer Coalition, Kay Yow Cancer Fund, JC Blair Memorial Hospital and Lewistown Hospital.

-Learn how you can donate to the Penn State Pink Zone and help in the fight against breast cancer.
+Learn how you can donate to the Pennsylvania Pink Zone and help in the fight against breast cancer.

-The Lady Lion Basketball Cancer Resource Center, funded by Penn State Pink Zone, provides those affected by cancer with support, encouragement and resources.
+The Lady Lion Basketball Cancer Resource Center, funded by Pennsylvania Pink Zone, provides those affected by cancer with support, encouragement and resources.

 Visitors are welcome to enjoy a comfortable setting where they can relax.
 Trained library volunteers are available to help you navigate a wealth of cutting-edge materials related to cancer.
 From the latest on clinical studies to patient-friendly cookbooks and cancer-related children's books, the Center strives to make reliable, helpful resources available.